DamRsn/NeuralNote/README.md

 ## Install NeuralNote

-To simply install and start to use the plugin right away, download the latest release for your platform (Windows and Mac (Universal) supported)!
+Download the latest release for your platform [here](https://github.com/DamRsn/NeuralNote/releases) (Windows and Mac ( Universal) supported)!

 Currently, only the raw `.vst3`, `.component` (Audio Unit), `.app` and `.exe` (Standalone) files are provided.
 Installers will be created soon.
 In the meantime, you can manually copy the plugin/app file in the appropriate directory.
 Also, the code is not yet signed (will be soon), so you might have to authorize the plugin in your security settings, as it currently comes from an unidentified developer.

 ## Usage